lancepants/notes/interview.rst

     Raid breaks up data into stripes (across disks), and further into segments (per disk).
 If you choose a 256KB stripe size(width) and have 4 disks (raid0) or 5 disks (raid5, 4d+1p), your segment size is 256/4 = 64KB.
 Optimally, you're looking to have a segment size that is larger than your average IO request such that, say, 4 IO requests can all be done in one stripe without any segments having to cross over across multiple disks.
 This saves iops.

     RAID4 - like raid5 but doesn't stagger parity disk.
 Slow because all writes have to wait for single parity disk.
     RAID5 - req's 3 disks.
 Can support one disk loss no matter how many disks in array.
+Distributes parity writes.
 XORs each bit of data on disk1 against disk2.
 If disk1 bit is 1 and parity bit is 0, then failed disk2 must have had bit 1 as well.
     RAID6 - same as raid5 but two parity bits.
 Req's 4 disks.
 Can handle two concurrent disk losses.

-Process states:
+First parity write is a simple XOR, second parity write is based on galois fields

+**Process states**:
     TASK_RUNNING - running or on run-queue waiting to run TASK_INTERRUPTIBLE - sleeping (blocked).
 Waiting for kernel to wake it up, or for a signal TASK_UNINTERRUPTIBLE - sleeping (blocked), but does not wake up for a signal.
 Typical: IO blocked __TASK_TRACED - task is being ptraced
     __TASK_STOPPED - sigstop, sigtstp, sigttin, or sigttou received, or any signal received while being debugged

+**Context Switch**: The process of storing execution state of a process or thread so that execution can be resumed from the same point at a later time.
+    High cost context switching may include: swapping tasks which do not share memory, dirtying/filling cpu cache for original process once it's swapped back in.
+Or, swapping tasks which do share memory, but new task ends up on a different processor core, such that it doesn't have access to the same cache memory without a NUMA hop, or a trip to main memory

+**SIGNALS** : Signals are software interrupts.
+Kill sends a SIGTERM by default.
+The kernel delivers signals to target processes or process groups on behalf of an originating process, or on behalf of itself.
+If the originating process has the permissions to send a signal to another, the kernel forwards it on.

+Note that processes can ignore, block, or catch all signals *except SIGSTOP and SIGKILL*.
+If a process catches a signal, it means that *it includes code that will take appropriate action when the signal is received*.
+If the signal is not caught, the kernel will take the appropriate action for the signal.

+* SIGHUP hangup.
+Send this to a terminal and it will likely log you out.
+Other applications may instead use this signal as an indication to reload their configuration without terminating themselves.
+* SIGINT is sent when you ctrl-c something.
+It is intended to provide a mechanism for an orderly, graceful shutdown of the foreground process.
+Interactive shells (mysql, other) may take it to mean "terminate current query" rather than the whole process.
+* SIGQUIT signals a process to terminate and do a core dump
+* SIGSTOP suspends a processes execution.
+If you are experiencing some sort of intermittent socket/buffer full or backflow buildup related bug, SIGSTOP is a good way to reproduce the issue.
+File handles will be kept open.
+* SIGKILL is the ol' kill -9

+"All People Seem To Need Data Processing" Applic Presenta Sessio Transpo Networ Data Phys